PDLT-University-of-York/test-split-site/docs/ultra/documents.md

 !!!
 Tip

     - Blocks are created in a new row, and then can be moved into a column in another row.
-    - Rows are always only one block deep, meaning blocks can't be stacked vertically within the same column.
+    - Rows are always only one block high.
+This means that you can't add two smaller blocks stacked vertically alongside one larger one in the same row.

 ### Move a whole row